 - Finish the door as directed by the manufacturer.

-- Install a new lock by inserting the latch through the hole for the new door lock.
+- Install a new door lock and door knob by inserting the latch through the hole for the new parts.

 - Insert the lockset tailpieces through the latch bolt, and screw the handles together by tightening the retaining screws.

 - Avoid damage to the screws by using a hand screwdriver.